MaxPleaner/VideoStreamer/README.md

 Back up your movies to the cloud, share them with friends (stream in the browser), add tags, comments, auto-load metadata, and so on.

+## Storage

+There are two supported methods of storage.
+Google Cloud Storage or local filesystem.
+Filesystem is the default (i.e. for self-hosting) but configuration for both setups is detailed below:

 ## Instructions

 1. download the repo, run `bundle install`.
-2. create a GCS project and bucket.
-You do _not_ need to provide public access to the files (the Rails server will provide the clients with signed URLs).
-Download the credentials as JSON keyfile.
 3. Create a Movie DB developer account and get the API key
-4. copy `.env.example` to `.env` and fill in the required credentials:
+3. copy `.env.example` to `.env` and fill in the required credentials:
-  - **GCS**:
-    - `GCS_PROJECT_ID`: The name of the GCS project
-    - `GCS_BUCKET_NAME`
-    - `GCS_CREDENTIALS`: The content of the credentials file (not the path)
   - **Movie DB**:
     - `MOVIE_DB_API_KEY`
   - **Uploading Files**: